9 Air Conditioner Myths You Really Need to Stop Believing

 Close the vents in rooms you don’t use

 Usually this does not save energy.
 The way a residential heating and cooling system is designed, the air handler (or blower) moves a certain amount of air no matter which vents are open or closed.
 Closing registers may reduce the total air moved by the blower, which reduces its efficiency.
+Don’t forget to browse through the best portable air conditioners that keep you cool in any space.

 Your AC unit is ready for summer without prep